-- From September 2011 February 2012 heat content was below average in the central and eastern equatorial Pacific. - From March- May 2012, heat content anomalies increased across much of the equatorial Pacific, partly in association with a downwelling Kelvin wave. - Since June, positive heat content anomalies have prevailed across the east-central and eastern equatorial Pacific.
+- From September 2011 February 2012 heat content was below average in the central and eastern equatorial Pacific. - From March- May 2012, heat content anomalies increased across much of the equatorial Pacific, partly in association with the downwelling phase of a Kelvin wave. - Recently, heat content anomalies have increased east of the Date Line linked to the downwelling phase of a weak Kelvin wave.